 - Add walnuts.
 (Optional - Drain macerated fruit and add.)
 Stir until combined.

 - Pour into prepared dish.
 Allow to cool for about 5 minutes, or until you can touch the fudge without it sticking to your hand, then pat down the fudge into an even layer.
 Leave untouched until completely cool (about 2 hours) then cut into bit sized pieces.
-Keep chunks of fudge airtight or wrap each piece with plastic wrap and give to friends, loved ones, and save a secret stash for yourself to eat.
+Keep chunks of fudge airtight or wrap with plastic wrap and give to friends, loved ones, and save a secret stash for yourself to eat.

 Hello!
 All images & content are copyright protected.
 Please do not use our images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or simply link back to this post for the recipe.
 Thank you.